claireaw/Tavern_Keeper/README.md

-A quick bot originally made over a weekend.
-This is a sanitized version of a similar bot being built for an organization.

 <h1>Tavern Keeper: A Guide</h1>
 <h2>Introduction</h2>
 This is a quick guide to the operations of the Tavern Keeper Discord bot.
 This will cover how each of the commands work, and each of their use cases.
 Unless otherwise stated, all commands produce an emphemeral message, or one only visible to the user inputting the command.